‘Fallout 76’ Teased Ahead of E3

 “Fallout 76” is the next entry in the post-apocalyptic role-playing game franchise, publisher Bethesda announced Wednesday.

-A brief teaser trailer shows a pretty cozy fallout shelter filled with games, outstanding achievement awards, washing machines, and other amenities.
-A version of John Denver’s “Take Me Home Country Roads” plays over it all, which may be a clue about where this game takes place.
+A brief teaser trailer shows a pretty cozy fallout shelter filled with toys, outstanding achievement awards, washing machines, and other amenities.
+A version of John Denver’s “Take Me Home Country Roads” scores the footage, which may be a clue about where this game takes place.
+Previous games were set in southern California, Las Vegas, Washington D.C., and Boston.

 Vault 76 was briefly mentioned in “Fallout 3” and “Fallout 4,” according to the Fallout Wikia.
 It’s a control vault, meaning it was used as a baseline to experimental vaults, and it has 500 occupants.
 It was designed to open 20 years after a nuclear war.